 The gulf islands and Vancouver Island have always appealed to those who seek a quieter, slower, naturally beautiful lifestyle.
 Artists and artisans, naturalists, healers, shamans, singer/songwriters, visionaries and comedians, schoolteachers, tradespeople, writers of every kind and people with hobby farms – these are examples of whom you might sit beside on BC Ferries.

-In Nanaimo, people of aboriginal descent are not simply a memory – the native presence here is very tangible and visible, and we're proud of it.
-While there are certainly relics of the old native life preserved throughout the city, we are also fortunate to have a living voice from a significant population of First Nations peoples.
+In Nanaimo, indigenous people are not simply a memory – their presence here is very tangible and visible, and we're proud of it.
+While there are certainly relics of the old pre-contact life preserved throughout the city, we are also fortunate to have a living voice from a significant population of First Nations peoples.
 The local nation is called Snuneymuxw, a Coast Salish people.

-The culture of Nanaimo has been informed and affected in cool ways by the First Nations peoples of the past and present, and it's heartening to see that our primarily non-native governments are increasingly seeking the counsels of our aboriginal brothers and sisters and elders.
-Nanaimo is blessed with an amazing heritage and there is room for all to prosper if we establish a vision that is inclusive and imaginitive.
+The culture of Nanaimo has been informed and affected in cool ways by the First Nations peoples of the past and present, and it's heartening to see that our primarily non-native governments are increasingly seeking the counsels of our indigenous neighbours and elders.
+Nanaimo has a lot of resources and there is room for all to prosper if we establish a vision that is inclusive and imaginative.

-The Arts One: First Nations program at VIU provides not only a venue for aboriginal students to get formal education in matters relating to their nation and heritage; it's also open to non-natives, providing a unique opportunity for our two cultures to have some reconciliation and mutual understanding.
+The Arts One: First Nations program at VIU provides not only a venue for indigenous students to get formal education in matters relating to their nation and heritage; it's also open to non-indigenous people, providing a unique opportunity for our two cultures to have some reconciliation and mutual understanding.

-Of the waves of immigrants who came to BC in the nineteenth and twentieth centuries, the Chinese are prominent for their numbers, but also for the patient industriousness with which they endured the pioneering lifestyle and the hard work of the railroads and mines.
+Of the waves of immigrants who came to BC in the nineteenth century, the Chinese are prominent for their numbers, but also for the patient industriousness with which they endured the pioneering lifestyle and the hard work of the railroads and mines.
+I recommend reading The Concubine's Children by BC's own Denise Chong - it illustrates a common background for the men who came here to work from China, barely scraping by in BC while still managing to send money home to their rural villages.

-They also endured intense bigotry from the more numerous white populations.
-The Chinese men were given the worst jobs in the mines, working in deplorable conditions and not even named by the bosses when they died (they show up in the accident registers as "Chinaman #42", etc).
-Their ramshackle Chinatowns burned to the ground three times in a few decades, and foul play is usually thought to be responsible.
+They also endured intense bigotry from the more numerous white populations - the Chinese were viewed as unfair competition in the labour market, because they were willing to work for less.
+The Chinese men who died in the coal mines were not even named by the bosses when they died (they show up in the accident registers as "Chinaman #42", etc).

 Some fine landscape art ends up in the homes and galleries around Nanaimo.
 The local aesthetics are by turns beautiful, wild, and gloomy as the tides, which the local artists translate well into drunken, vibrant paintings.
-There are distinctive styles in Nanaimo which seem to derive from BC artists as E.J.
-Hughes and Emily Carr, and of course international figures like El Greco.
+There are distinctive styles in Nanaimo which seem to derive from BC artists like E.J.
+Hughes and Emily Carr, and perhaps El Greco.

-Arbutus trees and sandstone, driftwood-choked inlets and the wide open sea, mountain vistas and great forests all make for stunning landscapes, and local artists are gifted in reproducing some of the unique combinations of form and colour that make Vancouver Island so stunning.
+Arbutus trees and sandstone, driftwood-choked inlets and the wide open sea, mountain vistas and great forests all make for stunning landscapes, and local artists are gifted in reproducing some of the unique combinations of form and colour that are Vancouver Island.
 Visit any of the local art galleries and you'll see a lot of great styles.

 The outdoors are a huge part of our cultural identity in Nanaimo.
 The city is spread out along a wide hump of Vancouver Island, between the Gulf of Georgia and the mountainous center of Vancouver Island.
 The result is an amazing variety of outdoor recreation, from diving to mountainbiking to mountaineering and kayaking — there's even world-class spelunking.

-There isn't necessarily a prominent "sport culture" in the city, as people from all walks get out into the wilds for their entertainment.
-Congregations happen at trailheads and local events aplenty, and at the pubs for wings and a pint on the way home from the mountain or the shore.
+People from all walks get out into the wilds for their entertainment.
+Congregations happen at trailheads and beaches, and at the pubs for wings and a pint on the way home.
+In the past 20 years, the mountain bike clubs have contributed vastly to trail-building behind the city, with the result that people come from all over to ride our beautiful trails.

 The Nanaimo River is a unique jewel, providing residents and visitors with the deepest, warmest swimming holes on Vancouver Island.